You paid for it!

 Finally, many journals offer little more than window dressing.
 An example would be the policy of Cell.
 Use of standard databases is mandatory, but no other data sharing is.
 Sometimes authors include a reassuring phrase such as “data available from the authors upon reasonable request“, but what is “reasonable” will of course be decided by the authors.
 One consequence of this laissez-faire policy is to shield from public scrutiny publications suspected of containing errors or falsified data.
 Do Cell consider this to be a desirable feature?
 Do they aim to attract authors whose data would not withstand public inspection?
 For those are the results of their current policy.

 Institutions have rarely taken the lead in making data sharing mandatory, leaving authors to follow journal and funder policies, as well as taking personal initiatives.
 Recently, the elaboration of several funder-level policies has been announced.
-Although funders, including public funding agencies, clearly have the power to impose sweeping changes and effect real progress, they appear to be limiting themselves to rather timid and ineffective encouragements.
+Although funders, including public funding agencies, clearly have the power to impose sweeping changes and effect real progress, most appear to be limiting themselves to rather timid and ineffective encouragements.

-One example is French national policy.
-Last year, the French research ministry announced a very ambitious policy requiring all data underlying publicly funded research be made accessible upon publication of the results.
+One example of uneven progress and timidity is French national policy.
+In 2018, the French research ministry announced a very ambitious policy requiring all data underlying publicly funded research be made accessible upon publication of the results.
 However, as the details have become clearer, the policy has become less and less ambitious.
 Thus, the leitmotif is now the weaselly “As open as possible, as closed as necessary“.
 Compared to the initial announcement (“Mesure 4 – Rendre obligatoire la diffusion ouverte des données de recherche issues de programmes financés par appels à projets sur fonds publics“), the notion of obligation has all but disappeared.
 It is also effectively absent from the implementation of this policy by the Agence Nationale de la Recherche (the main grant agency), where the requirement is only to provide a “Data-Management Plan” once a grant has been awarded.
 Not only is data sharing not mandatory in this plan, but there is not even any pressure during the review process for authors to promise data access, because the plan is only submitted after review!
 This is clearly an invitation to do nothing at all beyond filling out yet another form.
 A bitter disappointment.